203-Systems/Matrix-OS-User-Manual/Source/English/main.md

 # Matrix OS Basic
 After connecting Matrix to power, a boot animation will start playing.
-If Matrix OS can not connect to the host (eg, connected to a power bank)
+If Matrix OS can not connect to the host (eg, connected to a power bank), a standby animation will be playing in loop.
+You can click the center function key to enter the OS.

 After the boot animation, the application launcher will be the first thing that the OS shows.